-- Northshore Campground - Northshore Campground has been affected by the years of drought.
-This has caused a large die off of a majority of the pines throughout the Campground.
-For public safety, PG&E has removed all the die off that has occurred causing the landscape of the Campground to be much different than year’s past and there is less shade available in the campground.
-Much of the Oaks still remain throughout.
-If you have further questions, please contact us at firstname.lastname@example.org.
+- Northshore Campground - Northshore Campground has been affected by a large die off of the pine trees throughout the campground.
+For public safety, PG&E has removed all the die off that has occurred causing the landscape of the campground to be much different than years past and there is less shade available in the campground.
+Much of the oak trees still remain throughout.
+If you have further questions, please contact us at email@example.com.

 Enjoy improvements to the Pinecrest Lake Recreational Area